tigerfarm/tigclient/README.md

 Your agents need to be configured as TaskRouter Workers, if they are to use the TaskRouter features.
 Click [here](https://www.twilio.com/blog/2018/06/customize-phone-call-workflows-twilio-studio-taskrouter.html),
 to get instructions on how to configure a TaskRouter call queue and workers (agents).
-Notes, skip section: Configure an Agent Worker Activity, because it is not required with Tiger Voice Client.
+Notes, skip section: Configure an Agent Worker Activity, because it is not required with the Voice Client.
-Also, skip the section: Implement the Agent Web Application, if your agents will be only using Tiger Voice Client and not using their mobile phone to accept TaskRouter calls.
+Also, skip the section: Implement the Agent Web Application, if your agents will be only using the Voice Client and not using their mobile phone to accept TaskRouter calls.

 The Worker name (example: "david") and client "contact_uri" (example: "client:david") need to match.
-And, the name needs to match with the Tiger Voice Client ID value (example: "david").
+And, the name needs to match with the the Voice Client ID value (example: "david").
 See the following screen prints.
 This is how the Client links to the TaskRouter Worker configuration.

-Once configured, the agent can start their Tiger Voice Client, get a voice and TaskRouter token, and then set them self to available for a call, by clicking Go Online.
+Once configured, the agent can start their the Voice Client, get a voice and TaskRouter token, and then set them self to available for a call, by clicking Go Online.
 When TaskRouter has a caller for the agent, the agent be given the option to Accept or Reject the call.
 If they Accept, they will be connected to the caller.